 But a recent article on The Economist explains that Sora Aoi’s Weibo post has caused the caustic slogans to take a slightly different slant: one placard at an anti-Japanese protest in China read “the Diaoyu islands belong to China.
 Sora Aoi belongs to the world.”
 The latter phrase has now become ubiquitous in Chinese tweets and placards.
 Although its meaning is not quite clear, this may be a reflection of China’s contradictory feelings towards Japan: while zealous Chinese chauvinism runs high, this banner shows that there is nonetheless a good deal of admiration for the Japanese.

 Many netizens remain skeptical of the former pornographer’s sudden entry in the geopolitical scene.
-Others such as netizen @kenichiromogi tweeted, "Nobel Prize for Aoi Sora," to which she answered, "ehm, uh, yes, no no...i mean, I'm sorry."
+Others such as netizen @kenichiromogi tweeted, “Nobel Prize for Aoi Sora,“ to which she answered, “ehm, uh, yes, no no...I mean, I'm sorry.”
 Perhaps the Nobel Prize is an overstatement.
-Yet the staggering attention surrounding Sora Aoi’s latests tweets may truly have placed her in an optimal spot to assume a missionary position.
-This beautiful young Japanese girl could likely become Japan’s ambassador for peace.
+Yet the staggering attention surrounding Sora Aoi’s latest tweets may truly have placed her in a sweet spot.
+This beautiful young Japanese girl may just become Japan’s improbable ambassador for peace.